syncfusion-content/flutter-docs/Flutter/pdf-viewer/getting-started.md

 {% endhighlight %}
 {% endtabs %}

+N> On a desktop or mobile web browser, this `canShowScrollHead` property will have no effect since the scroll head will not be displayed there.

 ## Customize the visibility of page navigation dialog

 By default, the page navigation dialog will be displayed when the scroll head is tapped.
 You can customize the visibility of the page navigation dialog using the [canShowPaginationDialog](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer/canShowPaginationDialog.html) property.
 The following code example explains the same.